Access to HNC Fitness and Sports Coaching - Level 6 (January)

 This sport and fitness course is designed to prepare you for entry to the industry at a basic level or as preparation for studying a course in Sports Coaching or Health and Fitness at Level 7.
 The emphasis is on developing your own sport and fitness performance and knowledge, with a view to moving on to a dedicated sports coaching or health and fitness course in the future.

 What will I learn?

-This course contains many practical elements for which you should ensure that you are physically fit.
+This course contains many practical elements for which you should ensure that you are physically fit, and includes:

 - Sports such as Basketball, Volleyball, Swimming, Football, Rugby, Hockey and Table Tennis (including National Governing Body (NGB) Coaching awards where appropriate)